Resources

 As you brainstorm what to share throughout your Kellogg application, keep these qualities in mind.
 Understanding what Kellogg looks for in its candidates before you start brainstorming can give you a frame of reference through which to view and consider your stories and perhaps help you identify which ones might be the most compelling to include in your application.
 But let us be clear that we are not saying the stories you share must reveal all or even any of these traits.
 As always, keep the focus on you—your unique experiences and what you want the admissions committee to know about you.

-Kellogg gives candidates ample opportunities to share who they really are throughout the submitted application.
-For example, the program’s online application includes some very brief questions about your short- and long-term goals.
-Although you might naturally discuss your goals at some point in your written essays, be aware that you are not required to do so because the aforementioned application questions allow you to share them elsewhere.
-Moreover, Kellogg asks every applicant to submit video responses to multiple prompts.
+Kellogg gives candidates ample opportunities to share who they really are throughout their application.
+For example, Kellogg asks every applicant to submit video responses to multiple prompts.
 Although you might be intimidated by this video component, we at Gatehouse see it as a boon for candidates.
 After all, the more opportunities you have for the admissions committee to get to know you, the better.

 Kellogg requires two written essays.
 Our guidance for approaching the two essay prompts follows.